sourmash-bio/sourmash/doc/databases-advanced.md

 ### Manifests

 Manifests are catalogs of signature metadata - name, molecule type, k-mer size, and other information - that can be used to select specific signatures for searching or processing.
-Typically when using manifests the actual signatures themselves are not loaded until they are needed.
+Typically when using manifests the actual signatures themselves are not loaded until they are needed, although the efficiency of this depends on the signature storage mechanism; for example, JSON-format containers (`.sig` and `.lca.json` files) must be entirely loaded before any signature with them can be used, unlike zip containers.

 As of sourmash 4.4 manifests can be *directly* loaded from the command line as standalone collections.
 This lets manifests serve as a catalog of signatures stored in many different locations.

 Standalone manifests are preferable to both directory storage and pathlists (below), because they support fast selection and direct lazy loading.
 They are the most effective solution for managing custom collections of thousands to millions of signatures.

-Manifests can be created with `sourmash sig manifest` and `sourmash sig check`.
-For complex situations, we recommend using custom Python scripts to manage them - for example, see [sigs-to-manifest.py in database-examples](https://github.com/sourmash-bio/database-examples/blob/main/sigs-to-manifest.py).
+Standalone manifests can be created with `sourmash sig collect`.
+(@CTB check version - sourmash 4.4.0? or later?)

 Sourmash supports two manifest file formats - CSV and SQLite.
-SQLite manifests are much faster than CSV manifests in exchange for extra disk space.
+SQLite manifests are much faster and lower-memory than CSV manifests in exchange for consuming some extra disk space.

 ### Directories